 Making your movie poster credits template look professional

 There are a few different kinds of movie posters.
 They have official names, and guidelines.

 The type of poster that must use the billing block we're referring to is called a One-Sheet.

-This features the key poster art for the movie and lists the cast and crew.
-This is the bare minimum movie poster so you want to know how to make this one.
+Above all, it features the key poster art for the movie, cast and crew.
+This is the most common movie poster -- so you want to know how to make this one.

 Teaser Movie Poster

-Let’s take a look at the teaser for the same movie who’s one-sheet we just looked at.
+Let’s take a look at the teaser for the same movie:

 This ad features no movie poster credits because it’s a “teaser”